Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

 However, the more general role of tunneling in providing quantum speedups is not by any means evident.
 This topic was studied in detail in \cite{Muthukrishnan:2015ff}, which showed that tunneling is neither necessary nor sufficient for speedups in the class of perturbed Hamming weight optimization problems with qubit permutation symmetry.

-Compelling arguments have been presented in \cite{Boixo:2016,PhysRevX.6.031015} that tunneling plays a computational role in quantum annealing.
-However, this role is limited to a prefactor, and does not translate into a scaling advantage, i.e., it does not qualify as any type of quantum speedup according to the classification of \cite{speedup}.
+Our discussion here has been restricted to coherent tunneling, and compelling arguments have been presented in \cite{Boixo:2016,PhysRevX.6.031015,Andriyash:2017} that incoherent, thermally assisted tunneling plays a computational role in quantum annealing.
+However, this mechanism is in the open-system setting, which is outside the scope of this review.
+Moreover, its role in \cite{Boixo:2016,PhysRevX.6.031015} is limited to a prefactor, and does not translate into a scaling advantage, i.e., it does not qualify as a speedup according to the classification of \cite{speedup}.